pivotal/docs-tap/namespace-provisioner/customize-installation.md

    **<a id='con-import-overlay'></a>Import Overlay secrets**

-  overlay_secrets is a list of secrets which contains Carvel ytt overlay definitions that are applied to the resources created by the Namespace Provisioner.
+  `overlay_secrets` is a list of secrets which contains Carvel ytt overlay definitions that are applied to the resources created by the Namespace Provisioner.
 The secrets are imported to `namespace-provisioner` namespace if it is in another namespace.

-   >**Note** stringData key of the secret must have .yaml or .yml suffix at the end.
+The `stringData` key of the secret must have .`yaml` or .`yml` suffix.

    Sample secret with overlay to be used: